-Using current mode control, the pulse width (from the beginning of the cycle until HS turn-off) is determined by the compensator output voltage (V{COMP} at COMP pin) in a cycle-by-cycle basis.
+Using current mode control, the pulse width (from the beginning of the cycle until high-side turn-off) is determined by the compensator output voltage (V{COMP} at COMP pin) in a cycle-by-cycle basis.
 In each cycle the high-side switch current is continuously compared with the current set point determined by compensator output (V{COMP}) and when the high-side current reaches to that reference (peak current), the high-side switch is turned off.
-Considering the internal delay and inductance current slope, the actual current limit value will be slightly larger than the value in Electrical Characteristics section.